St. Paul, MN skyline

-St. Paul, MN Crime Rate
+St. Paul, MN Crime Rate & Safety

-Lower crime than 87% of U.S. cities
+Higher crime than 90% of major U.S. cities

 Is St. Paul Safe?

-With an overall crime index of 65, St. Paul has a 35% lower crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 316.
-However, safety varies dramatically by neighborhood, with areas like Kohlman Lake earning an A+ grade while Summit-University rates C+.
+St. Paul has a crime rate that is 58% above the national average.
+Your chance of becoming a victim of violent crime is 1 in 167.

 Crime Index Comparison